weslayer/illumio-tech/README.md

 2. TagMapping dataclass:
    * Represents a single tag mapping rule
    * Contains dstport, protocol, and tag
-   * Helps validate mapping data structure

 3. ProcessingResults dataclass:
-   * Holds the final counts
-   * Contains tag_counts and port_protocol_counts
+   * Holds the final tag_counts and port_protocol_counts
-   * Makes it easy to pass results between functions

 ### Considerations

-  1. There currently there is no easy way to convert the protocol numbers to it's respective name, I grabbed this snippet from this URL that makes it easier: <https://pymotw.com/2/socket/addressing.html>
+* There currently is no easy way to convert the protocol numbers to its respective name, I grabbed this snippet from this URL that makes it easier: <https://pymotw.com/2/socket/addressing.html>
+  * Converting the protocol # to name is necessary since the output requires the number as its string form, and the lookup table uses the string form.